-It’s not anybody who can become a co-signer.
-It has to be a close friend or family member.
+It’s not anybody who can become a co-signer because it has to be a close friend or family member.
 You also have to meet some requirements like having a stable job and be reliable.

 Your signature brings with it lots of responsibilities.
 With a bail bond being binding, you have to ensure you understand what you are signing for.

 You are responsible for the arrestee and make sure they attend court hearings.
-You are also financially responsible for them.
+Besides, you are also financially responsible for them.
 You especially will be liable for the bail bond amount if they don’t appear in court.